oVirt/ovirt-site/source/feature/aaa.html.md

 ### Open Issues

 *   Introduction of accounting
+    -   Add relevant calls at BLL to the accounting API (Login, logout, session expiration)
 *   Format for generic ldap configuraton
     -   To be determined soon
 *   Format of generic ldap template file.